SQL variables

 • Date: Timestamp values for time-based filtering

-• List: Lists of values for IN clauses
+• List: List of pre-defined values to select

 • Boolean: True/false values for conditional logic